EthicalHacker-PenetrationTesting/Ethical-hacker-V02/W01D04 Linux Fundamentals Part2.md

 ### Creating Files and Folders (touch, mkdir)

 Creating files and folders on  Linux  is a simple process.
 First, we'll cover creating a file.
 The touch command takes exactly one argument -- the name we want to give the file we create.
-For example, we can create the file "note" by using `touch note`.

-	=> Using touch to create a new file ┌──(tetra㉿kali)-[~]
+	→ Using touch to create a new file ┌──(tetra㉿kali)-[~]
 	└─$ touch note

 	┌──(tetra㉿kali)-[~]
 	└─$ ls
-	folder1 note
+	Download note

 This is a similar process for making a folder, which just involves using the `mkdir` command and again providing the name that we want to assign to the directory.
-For example, creating the directory "mydirectory" using `mkdir mydirectory`.

-	=> Creating a new directory with mkdir ┌──(tetra㉿kali)-[~]
+	→ Creating a new directory with mkdir ┌──(tetra㉿kali)-[~]
 	└─$ mkdir mydirectory

 	┌──(tetra㉿kali)-[~]
 	└─$ ls
-	folder1 mydirectory note
+	Download mydirectory note

 ### Removing Files and Folders (rm)

 `rm` is extraordinary out of the commands that we've covered so far.
 You can simply remove files by using `rm`.
 However, you need to provide the `-R` switch alongside the name of the directory you wish to remove.
 ```
-=> Using rm to remove a file
+→ Using rm to remove a file
 ┌──(tetra㉿kali)-[~]
 └─$ rm note

 ┌──(tetra㉿kali)-[~]
 └─$ ls
-folder1 mydirectory
+Download mydirectory
 ```
 ```
-=> Using rm recursively to remove a directory
+→ Using rm recursively to remove a directory
 ┌──(tetra㉿kali)-[~]
 └─$ rm -R mydirectory

 ┌──(tetra㉿kali)-[~]
 └─$ ls
-folder1
+Download
 ```

 ### Copying and Moving Files and Folders (cp, mv)